na-na-hi/renget/archive/cpu-lora.md

 If you share the LoRA with others, make sure to also mention which base model you used!
 Remember to include the full file name, including the quantization!

+### Runtime LoRA Scale & Multiple LoRAs

+If you use llama.cpp's main.exe, [see the documentation for finetune.](https://github.com/xaedes/llama.cpp/tree/finetune-lora/examples/finetune) Basically you can adjust how strongly the LoRA is applied to the model without retraining, and you can even combine multiple LoRA's at once.

 ## Appendix A - Hardware Requirements

 **This section is a work-in-progress.
-It takes a while to try things, so updating this is slow-going.**
+It takes a while to try things, so updating this is slow-going.
+I'm setting up a script to automate this, so please be patient.**

 My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM.